-A conventional bank licensee's internal complaint handling procedures must be designed to ensure that:
+An Islamic bank licensee's internal complaint handling procedures must be designed to ensure that:

-- (a) All complaints are handled fairly, effectively and promptly; - (b) Recurring systems failures are identified, investigated and remedied; - (c) The number of unresolved complaints referred to the CBB is minimised; - (d) The employee responsible for the resolution of complaints has the necessary authority to resolve complaints or has ready access to an employee who has the necessary authority; and - (e) Relevant employees are aware of the conventional bank licensee's internal complaint handling procedures and comply with them and receive training periodically to be kept abreast of changes in procedures.
+- (a) All complaints are handled fairly, effectively and promptly; - (b) Recurring systems failures are identified, investigated and remedied; - (c) The number of unresolved complaints referred to the CBB is minimised; - (d) The employee responsible for the resolution of complaints has the necessary authority to resolve complaints or has ready access to an employee who has the necessary authority; and - (e) Relevant employees are aware of the Islamic bank licensee's internal complaint handling procedures and comply with them and receive training periodically to be kept abreast of changes in procedures.

-MODULE BC: Business Conduct CHAPTER BC-9: Customer Complaints Procedures
+MODULE BC: Business Conduct CHAPTER BC-10: Response to Complaints

-BC-9.5 Response to Complaints
+BC-10.5 Response to Complaints

-A conventional bank licensee must acknowledge in writing customer written complaints within 5 working days of receipt.
+An Islamic bank licensee must acknowledge in writing customer written complaints within 5 working days of receipt.

-A conventional bank licensee must respond in writing to a customer complaint within 4 weeks of receiving the complaint, explaining their position and how they propose to deal with the complaint.
+An Islamic bank licensee must respond in writing to a customer complaint within 4 weeks of receiving the complaint, explaining their position and how they propose to deal with the complaint.